pushed-to/blog.template/README.md

 ## Writing Posts

-Every markdown file you place in the repository is considered to be a post (except `README.md`).
-You can write any Markdown which also works on GitHub; [pushed.to](http://pushed.to) will use GitHub's Markdown rendering to render your blog, thus you may also use any kind of source code in your GitHub.
+Every markdown file you place in the master branch of your repository is considered to be a post (except `README.md`). [pushed.to](http://pushed.to) will update your blog within 15 minutes automatically.
+If you want to update your blog immediately you may also call `http://pushed.to/YOUR_USERNAME/YOUR_REPO/update`.

+You can write any Markdown which also works on GitHub; [pushed.to](http://pushed.to) will use GitHub's Markdown rendering to render your blog, thus you may also use any kind of source code in your post which is supported/ rendered by GitHub.

 Apart from that there are some conventions you can use to properly interpret your posts.